Normpack - How do I evaluate my material?

-How the evaluation should take form depends on the role you have in the value chain.
-The description gives an overview of important steps to consider in the evaluation and describes which kind of information should be transfered along the value chain.
-Generally speaking, an actor in the chain must provide sufficient information as to enable the next part to be ableto make its evaluation with a complete basis.
+How the evaluation should be conducted depends on the role you have in the value chain.
+The description gives an overview of important steps to consider in the evaluation and describes what kind of information should be transfered along the value chain.
+Generally speaking, an actor in the chain must provide sufficient information as to enable the next part to be able to make its evaluation with a complete basis.
 Information is transferred using a Declaration of Compliance (DoC).

 1. What should the material be used for?

 The requirements for the material / product vary depending on how it is used.
 Different food types, such as acidic or fatty foods, as well as contact times and temperatures, imply different stresses on the material.

 Therefore, you should find out: Food type, contact times, temperatures, disposable / multiple use, and if it is intended for toddlers.

 2. What is the content of the material?